shekhar-jha/base-demo/README.md

 #### Environment setup

+The environment setup should be run from a machine with internet access to enable terraform to download plugins.

 1. Ensure that a valid AWS profile has been configured
 2. If a new environment needs to be setup, run the following commands after replacing `<Environment name>` with name of the environment (without spaces) and `<AWS profile>` with name of AWS profile to use to setup environment.
      ```